-For any MA student who cannot continue their studies and who has 120 credits, there is an exit award of a Postgraduate Diploma in Contemporary Practice with Children and young People.
+For any MA student who cannot continue their studies and who has 120 credits, there is an exit award of a Postgraduate Diploma in Professional Practice with Children and Young People.

 Students have access to a well-stocked library and wide range of on-line resources including the latest journals in the field.

 In addition to teaching through informal class based discussion and self-directed study there are options of: